-The young scholars Martina Bordone and Antonino Tranchina to whom the fellowships were awarded are researching into The 'Guglielmo Matthiae' collection at the Zeri Photo Archive.
-Iconographic sources behind the evolution and diffusion of Byzantine art.
+Research Grant: the 'Guglielmo Matthiae' collection at the Zeri Photo Archive.
+Iconographic sources behind the evolution and diffusion of Byzantine art

 Guglielmo Matthiae (1909-1977) was one of the most important Italian medievalists.
 He graduated at Rome under Pietro Toesca, like Federico Zeri many years before, and soon joined the Fine Arts administration.
 Among his many roles there, he went first to the Latium Monuments Superintendency, then to the L'Aquila counterpart, becoming Superintendent in Abruzzo from 1958 to 1966.
 At Aquila University he taught History of Medieval and Modern Art for over twenty years.
 From 1966 to 1974 he was Superintendent to the Rome Galleries.